 The Statement on Diversity, Inclusion, and Equity

-The Conversation is a chance for us to share important ideas on diversity, inclusion, and equity with our passionate literary peers.
-Each segment takes up a different theme and is organized by an MFA student, or group of MFA students, in tandem with an MFA faculty member.
+An occasional MFA Program series called The Conversation was begun in 2016 and is a chance for us to share important ideas on diversity, inclusion, and equity with our passionate literary peers.
+Each segment takes up a different theme and is organized by an MFA student, or group of MFA students, in tandem with an MFA faculty member, who work as equals to moderate a horizontal program-wide dialogue on the theme.
 It is intended to inspire us in our professional work as committed artists, teachers, and community members.
-The Conversation will be an investigation and celebration of our vital and evolving ideals as a creative writing program.
-It will be an egalitarian conversation among ardent practitioners in a diverse field.
+The Conversation is an investigation and celebration of our vital and evolving ideals as a creative writing program.
+It is an egalitarian conversation among ardent practitioners in a diverse field.